Nonspecific neck pain / NSNP

-Pain in the neck typically occurs due to heavy workload, monotonous or recurring movements at work, stress, poor posture or a trauma (a trauma is an external impact, such as having to suddenly brake in traffic).
+Pain in the neck typically occurs due to heavy workload, monotonous or recurring movements at work, as well as stress, poor posture or a trauma (a trauma is an external impact, such as having to suddenly brake in traffic).

 Diffuse, as in spread out and rather unspecific, neck pain which can radiate down into one or both of your shoulders.
 Muscle tension may also occur and result in headaches.
 If you have a headache radiating from the neck due to muscle tension, it’s called a tension headache.
 Dizziness may also occur in some cases.

 Avoid hunching your neck while sitting down.
 Maintain a firm and straight posture when you sit and stand, and make sure your computer screen is set at the right height.
 You should stretch tense muscles.
-Training the strength and balance of your neck is important to reduce the risk of relapse.
+Maintaining strength and balance in your neck is important as it will reduce the risk of relapse.

 Keep your Neck Active

 Keeping your neck active without irritating it.
-If you don’t keep your neck active there is a risk that it will stiffen and cause muscle tension.
-This will extend the duration of your neck pain.
+If you don’t keep your neck active, then there is a risk that it will stiffen up and cause muscle tension, which will further exacerbate your neck pain.